shawngraham/outliner/README.md

 ```

 ### Configuration
-Edit the `MARKDOWN_FILES` array in the HTML file to list your files:
+Edit the `MARKDOWN_FILES` array in the HTML file to list your markdown files:

 ```javascript
 const MARKDOWN_FILES = [